Stress, defined as emotional tension or mental strain, is all too common of a feeling for many of us.

 The many emotional effects of stress can leave you feeling like you’re experiencing mood swings.

-One study from 2014 examined the role of various types of stress tests on physiology, mood, and cognition.
+One from 2014 examined the role of various types of stress tests on physiology, mood, and cognition.
 The research showed that both social and physical stressors can have a big impact on emotional well-being and mood.

 With the many other emotional signs of stress, it’s easy to see just how big of an influence stress can have on your overall mood.